WAECHTER ARCHITECTURE

 ︎ Contact

-Our studio pursues clarity — transforming complex conditions into singular buildings of elemental beauty and enduring value.
+We have a passion for clarity— transforming complex conditions into spaces of elemental beauty and enduring value.

-We work with our clients and partners to solve problems, reveal opportunities, and create inviting architecture for every place and purpose.
+We work with our clients and partners to solve problems, reveal insights, and create inviting architecture for every place and purpose.

-Mississippi Building
+Mississippi Workshop

 With the principles of economy, constructability, and agility serving as key drivers, the organization of Mississippi creates distinct zones for programs and services.
 The building is comprised of six equal rooms, stacked in three tiers on each side of a shared courtyard.
 These clear span volumes are proportioned to accommodate a range of uses and may be outfitted for autonomous use, or as an ensemble with other units.
 Operable windows throughout the building allow for efficient cross ventilation and generous daylight.
 A compact service and circulation bar connects these two wings along the northern edge, housing bathrooms, stairs, and elevators; acting as a spring point for future kitchen and plumbing tie-ins for the main spaces.